 1. Are you licensed?

-This is the first and most important question you need to ask a plumbing contractor.
+This is the first and most important question you need to ask a plumbing contractor or heating contractor.
 If you forget to ask if a plumber is licensed, be ready to expect surprises when the project ends.

 Plumbing is a regulated profession.
 The government requires plumbing contractors to have the necessary skills and qualifications to practice the profession.
 A license is a good indication of the expertise of the contractor.